Giesebrechtstraße

-Giesebrechtstraße is a residential street that runs between Wilmersdorfer Straße and Kurfürstendamm, roughly a 1 km north of Preußenpark, in the western Berlin district of Charlottenburg.
+Giesebrechtstraße, or Giesebrechtstrasse (see ß), is a residential street that runs between Wilmersdorfer Straße and Kurfürstendamm, roughly a 1 km north of Preußenpark, in the western Berlin district of Charlottenburg.
 It was built in the early 1900s in connection with the development of Kurfürstendamm.
 It does not branch off at right angles like most of the side streets of Kurfürstendamm, but at an obtuse angle of about 120 degrees.

 History

 The Hobrecht Plan of 1862 already included the development of this area in Department V for southern Charlottenburg.
 An "upscale residential development" was planned, but this was not carried out.
 It was not until the plans for the construction of Kurfürstendamm from 1882 that detailed development plans were also drawn up for the area west of Leibnizstrasse, which were also implemented.
 The route is not yet shown on the map of 1893, but already in 1900 it is noted without a name.
 Development began in 1904, so that on 20 August it was named after the historian Wilhelm von Giesebrecht (1814-1889), to match Mommsenstraße, Niebuhrstraße, Sybelstraße, Dahlmannstraße, Droysenstraße, Waitzstraße, Gervinusstraße and Rankestraße, which were also named after historians, as well as other streets in the district that bear the names of scientists.
 The street was numbered according to the horseshoe principle.

 In the Berlin address book of 1905, house numbers 1-23 are listed as new buildings or building sites with the corresponding owners (master bricklayers, master carpenters and architects or the Kurfürstendamm soil company).
 In 1906, numbers 6, 11-14 and 16-19 were already listed as building sites or new buildings, and in 1907 only numbers 17 and 19 were listed, which means that the construction work can be considered complete.